 “Should I need an adjustable air mattress?”
-How many time you have asked yourself this question Let me guess – countless times!
+How many times have you asked yourself this question?
+Let me guess – countless times!

 Benefits of Air Mattresses

-If you have plans for buying an air mattress for the first time, it’s mandatory you know the pros and cons of an Air Mattress before making it your own.
+If you have plans to buy an air mattress for the first time, it’s mandatory to know the pros and cons of an Air Mattress before making it your own.
 Here are the benefits.

 - Anytime, anywhere: Unexpected guests, no guest room, or in the middle of the jungle – don’t break your head for sleeping arrangements.
 Just inflate the air mattress and forget the world.

-Adjustments: Unlike a regular mattress, air mattress gives plenty of room for adjustments and personal preferences.
-You like your bed to be softer?
-Just control the air that goes into it – it’s that simple.
+- Adjustments: A air mattress gives plenty of room for adjustments and personal preferences, unlike a regular mattress.
+Do you like your bed to be softer?
+Just control the air that goes into it.
+A perfect air mattress for guests and family.

-Easy on the pocket: A top quality King or Queen size mattress may cost a fortune especially if you are an on a tight budget.
+- Easy on the pocket: A top-quality King or Queen size mattress may cost a fortune, especially if you are on a tight budget.
 But with air mattresses, you can settle things in $50-$100.

-Best for your back: Because they are soft and firm, air mattresses are considered as a reliable option to get rid of back pain.
+- Best for your back: Air mattresses are considered a reliable option to get rid of back pain because they are soft and firm.

-No sagging: Most of the regular beds sag over the years but you can’t find sagging problems with air mattresses.
+- No sagging: Most regular beds sag over the years, but you can’t find sagging problems with air mattresses.

-Long-lasting: Most air mattresses are made of PVC material which can withstand wear & tear, and sagging issues.
-That means air mattress can last for more years than the regular mattress.
+- Long-lasting: Most air mattresses are made of PVC material, which can withstand wear & tear and sagging issues.
+That means an air mattress can last for more years than a regular mattress.

 Disadvantages of Air Mattress

-Now you are aware of the benefits of air mattresses, let’s go over its disadvantages.
+Now you are aware of air mattresses’ benefits, let’s go over their disadvantages.

 Noisy pump: This is a miscellaneous issue.
 But if you have kids at home, this might be a problem.

-Warranty: Unlike regular mattresses, air mattresses do not have a longer warranty.
+Warranty: Air mattresses do not have a longer warranty than regular mattresses.
 Most brands offer a year or two to cover defects.

 Air Mattress: Buying Considerations

-Besides size, material, warranty, and price, there are a number of other factors to consider before adding an air mattress to the cart.
+Besides size, material, warranty, and price, several other factors are considered before adding an air mattress to the cart.

-- Carrying Capacity: Most air mattresses support up to 300 pounds, which is adequate for a vast majority of people.
-You should also factor in the weight of pillows, blankets, and other bedding accessories as well.
+- Carrying Capacity: Most air mattresses support up to 300 pounds, adequate for many people.
+You should also factor in the weight of pillows, blankets, and other bedding accessories.

-Mattress Weight: When fully deflated, most mattresses weigh less than 25 pounds.
-For temporary backpacking air mattresses, it should be somewhere between 8 to 10 pounds when deflated.
+- Mattress Weight: Most mattresses weigh less than 25 pounds when fully deflated.
+When deflated, it should be somewhere between 8 to 10 pounds for temporary backpacking air mattresses.

-Noise: The internal or external pumps that are battery- or electricity-powered may produce a fair amount of noise during inflation.
+- Noise: The internal or external pumps that are battery- or electricity-powered may produce a fair amount of noise during inflation.
 But they are relatively noiseless during the night.
-If your air mattress is a noisy one add a topper or pad.
+If your air mattress is noisy, add a topper or pad.

-Air retention: A quickly deflating mattress will not provide adequate support, leading to or worsen your aches, pains.
-Air retention is particularly important in colder days when air becomes condensed and air mattresses may lose their shape and comfort.
+- Air retention: A quickly deflating mattress will not provide adequate support, leading to or worsening your aches pains.
+Air retention is essential when colder air becomes condensed, and air mattresses may lose their shape and comfort.